lelouvincx/2048/README.md

 1. Clone the repository

 2. Build the project using Gradle

 ```bash
 gradle build
 ```

 3. Run the application

 ```bash
 gradle run
 ```

 ## How to play

 The game is played by moving tiles with the arrow keys.
-The goal is to create a tile with a value that is a multiple of 2, 3, 4, or 8.
+The goal is to create a tile with a value that is a multiple of 2.
 When a tile is created, it will be added to the grid.

+Press 'r' to restart the game.

+Left click on a tile to spawn a new tile.